sensu-plugins/community/HOW_WE_SLACK.md

 The Sensu Community is a mix of open source users, developers, enterprise customers and monitoring enthusiasts.
 We encourage all members to participate in the collective learning happening everyday.

+## Why We're here

+Maintainers of Sensu made this Slack channel for the community to have a friendly place for real-time peer support, collaboration and fun.

 ## Register for Slack

 To register for our Slack team, enter your email into the landing page at [slack.sensu.io](http://slack.sensu.io).